ansible/ansible/docsite/latest/rst/intro_configuration.rst

 transport
 =========

-This is the default transport ot use if "-c <transport_name>" is not specified to /usr/bin/ansible or /usr/bin/ansible-playbook.
+This is the default transport to use if "-c <transport_name>" is not specified to /usr/bin/ansible or /usr/bin/ansible-playbook.
 The default is 'smart', which will use 'ssh' (OpenSSH based) if the local operating system is new enough to support ControlPersist technology, and then will otherwise use 'paramiko'.
 Other transport options include 'local', 'chroot', 'jail', and so on.